dank101/4.3BSD-Reno/README.md

 Work has also progressed in several  other  areas.
 Several important  enhancements  have  been added to the TCP/IP protocols including TCP header prediction and serial line  IP  (SLIP)  with header  compression.
-The  routing  implementation has been com- pletely rewritten to use a hierarchical routing tree with a  mask per route to support the arbitrary levels of routing found in the ISO protocols.
+The  routing  implementation has been completely rewritten to use a hierarchical routing tree with a  mask per route to support the arbitrary levels of routing found in the ISO protocols.
 The routing table also stores  and  caches  route characteristics  to  speed  the  adaptation of the throughput and